Crashing waves upon a Lighthouse

 About this Journal

-The aim of Weather is to act as a bridge between the interests of those having a professional and a general interest in the weather, as well as between meteorologists and those working in related fields such as climate science, marine science, hydrometeorology and other related atmospheric and environmental sciences.
+Weather is a peer-reviewed journal publishing articles written for a broad audience, including those having a professional and a general interest in the weather, as well as those working in related fields such as climate science, oceanography, hydrometeorology and other related atmospheric and environmental sciences.
+Articles covering recent weather and climate events are particularly welcome.

 Weather is also the 'house journal' of the Society and seeks to keep the reader up-to-date with Society News, and includes meeting and conference reports.
 The journal is in full-colour and photographs of weather events are an important feature.
-The monthly feature Weather log provides a summary of the weather of each month and includes meteorological statistics and weather maps.
-The journal also publishes several other short form articles, including Insights and Climate Change Shorts, which are short back-to-basics explainer articles on meteorological and climate change topics; Spotlights, which provide a high-level analysis of a recent notable weather event; and Book Reviews.
+The monthly feature Weather Log provides a summary of the weather of each month and includes meteorological statistics and weather maps.
+The journal also publishes several other short form articles, including Insights and Climate Change Shorts, which are short back-to-basics explainer articles on meteorological and climate change topics, Spotlights, which provide a high-level analysis of a recent notable weather event, book reviews, and Weather in my life, which highlights some of the diversity within the field.

 Coverage includes: